Bardawil95/Lane-Line-Detection/README.md

 The system can only recognise if the vehicle is moving on the left, right or middle.
 It uses an intermediate level of mathematics.
 The code is well documented.

+To run the code, simply type python LaneDetectionSystem.py